awadbs/VirginiaVanityPlateChecker/README.md

 # VirginiaVanityPlateChecker
 ![Screenshot of website](website.png)

-[Virginia DMV](https://www.dmv.virginia.gov/dmvnet/plate_purchase/select_plate.asp) allows you to create custom license plates with names of your choosing.
-But the problem is that the website is slow, and becomes tedious to check if your requested plate is available or not.
+[Virginia DMV](https://www.dmv.virginia.gov/dmvnet/plate_purchase/select_plate.asp) allows you to check whether custom vanity plates are available for your vehicle.
+The website is slow, and gets tedious to check multiple custom plates.

-This python script will allow you to check custom plate names faster.
+This python script automates this process, and will allow you to check the availability of multiple plates at a time.

 Just create a txt file ("input.txt") with all the plate names you want to check, and run the script.
 It will output a file called "output.txt" to show whether the plate is available or not.

 ## Getting Started